 list Field

 This field stores and abstracts away a list of other fields.
-The <list> field has all the properties as well as extra properties and elements described below.
+The <list> field has all the common properties as well as extra properties and elements described below.

 Element Field of the List